Dark mode

 - Backpack.
 Modern backpacks for tools are similar in appearance to classic backpacks for “urban” purposes (similar to how the “tool” bags described on top are similar to ordinary ones), but inside they have special devices for placing tools, and are also often equipped with a frame of increased rigidity, necessary for carrying massive items.
 The advantage of this type over bags is that a backpack worn by both straps leaves your hands free, and in general, carrying it on your shoulders is less tiring than in your hands.
 On the other hand, it takes longer to get to the tool in your backpack.

 — Belt bag (holster).
 This name includes various devices for carrying tools on a belt.
 This can be either a separate bag that attaches to any more or less suitable belt, or a belt with several of its own bags for tools.
-A “holster” is an open-type belt bag without a flap covering it on top.
+A “holster” is an open type belt bag without a flap covering it on top.
 It can also be carried out separately or equipped with its own belt (often there are several holsters on one belt).
 The open design allows you to quickly remove and hide the tool, however, such bags are less reliable than closed ones - the contents may fall out if turned over.
 In general, regardless of type, fanny packs are great for situations where you need to constantly move, keep your hands free and at the same time always have certain tools nearby.
 One example of such an application is work at heights.
 Vests/aprons have similar specifics (see below); They are more spacious, but the belt is easier to choose in size.

 — Vest (apron).
 A device in the form of a piece of clothing - most often a vest, but aprons are also found.
 In any case, such a piece of clothing has pockets, loops and other “seats” for various tools, and is also made of durable materials that can easily carry the significant weight of worn equipment.
 Vests and aprons are convenient primarily in situations where you need to constantly have a significant number of tools on hand, and other types of containers are inconvenient or impossible to use.
 An example is installation work at high altitudes (some vests are even called “installer’s vest”).
 The belt bags described on top have a similar purpose; At the same time, vests/aprons are more bulky and require more careful selection in size, but their capacity is much higher.

 — Soft case (organizer).
 A device in the form of a piece of durable fabric (usually rectangular) with pockets and sockets for tools sewn onto it.
-For storage/carrying, such fabric can be folded “tools inward” and secured with a special fastener, and if necessary, the cover can be quickly unfolded.
+For storage/carrying, such fabric can be folded “tools inward” and secured with a special fastener, and if necessary, the cover can be quickly unrolled.
 The similarity with organizers is that such products often have many small spaces for small items.
 In general, from a practical point of view, cases are somewhat inferior to boxes in terms of protection, but with similar capacity they are lighter and more compact.

 Kit